Since 2006, the Jeep Patriot has been a small SUV contender, but quality varies across model years.

 - Ratings from real owners on Edmunds, JD Power, and more

-Want to see how all these factors stack up?
+Want to see how all these components stack up?
 Check out this graph that puts it all in perspective:

-And for those who like their info bite-sized, here’s a quick rundown of the best, the “meh”, and the worst years for the Jeep Patriot:
+And for those who like their information condensed, here’s a quick rundown of the best, the “meh”, and the worst years for the Jeep Patriot:

 Best Years | Neutral Years | Worst Years |